 Rhodes Cecil Rhodes, the millionaire businessman who controlled the de Beers mining company, was trapped in Kimberley during the siege.
 He actually had good supplies of food and drink, though he constantly agitated for the British army to relieve the town.
 He laid on a banquet for the officers whem relief came.

 using black troops from India … Basuto No units from the Indian Army actually fought in the war.
-However, see Seamus Wade’s letter in KJ 273 on the use of black South African soldiers by the British, and the article by Nosipho Nkuna for The South African Military History Society on their involvement on both sides.
+However, see Seamus Wade’s letter in KJ 273 on the use of black South African soldiers by the British.

 There is though, no evidence we are aware of that the Free State Boers sought to stir up the Basuto people against the British as Kipling suggests—indeed given the historical background of conflict with the Basutos, they would probably have found it difficult to muster their support.
 (See ‘Mosheshe’ above.)